Stuart GemanEdit My Page

 Compositionality refers to the ability of humans to represent entities as hierarchies of reusable parts.
 The parts themselves are meaningful entities and are reusable in a near-infinite assortment of meaningful combinations.
 Compositional hierarchies can be fitted with a probability distribution and used as prior models in a Bayesian scene interpretation system.

 Statistical Analysis of Neurophysiological Data

 The statistical analysis of neuronal data in awake animals presents unique challenges.
 The status of tens of thousands of pre-synaptic neurons, not directly influenced by the experimental paradigm, is largely out of the control of the experimenter.
 Time-honored assumptions about "repeated" samples are untenable.
 These observations essentially preclude the gathering of statistical evidence for a lack of precision in the cortical micro circuitry, but do not preclude collecting statistical evidence against any given limitation on precision or repeatability.
 Statistical methods are being devised to support the systematic search for fine-temporal structure in stable multi-unit recordings.

-Statistical Analysis of Rare Events in the Markets
+Statistical Analysis of Timing and Rare Events in the Markets

 Statistical Analysis of Natural Images